dekuNukem/RGBeeb/README.md

 With a modular design, different computers are supported by swapping out **Protocol Cards**.

-Naturally, I made one for the Beeb, with BBC Micro keyboard, joystick, and AMX user port mouse connector.
+Naturally, I made one for the Beeb, with connectors for keyboard, joystick, and AMX user port mouse.

 ![Alt text](photos/pcard.jpeg)